The strawberry Pop-Tarts lawsuit is no joke: Mislabeling by Big Food is a real problem

 This more aggressive civil litigation by consumers and consumer groups also extends to complaints about the welfare of animals or workers being misstated, or about greenwashing products so they sound more environmentally sustainable.

 Food companies always argue in court that these lawsuits are meritless—and they often win.
-(Kellogg did not respond to a request for comment about the Pop-Tarts lawsuit.)
+(Kellogg declined to comment but told Fast Company its Pop-Tarts labels “fully comply with all legal requirements.”)
 But lately, consumer advocacy groups have tried pressuring the federal government into acting.
 The Biden administration initially took some measures, through the Federal Trade Commission (FTC) and the Food and Drug Administration (FDA), to address misleading food marketing claims, but activists argue more sweeping changes are needed.

 Members of Congress have recently taken up the cause, too.
 To crack down on food mislabeling, a bill introduced in August would create a standardized set of symbols to convey on packages whether food products are healthy.
 The law would also force companies to state ingredients more clearly on packages—for example, how much “whole grain” a loaf of bread contains.
 Federal regulators would also, for the first time, be required to define terms like “healthy.”

-Note: This post has been updated with Kellogg’s response.